NTIN071 Automata and Grammars (Spring 2026)

-This is the webpage of the English lecture (Monday, 12:20pm in S3) taught by Jakub Bulín.:
+This is the webpage of the English lecture (Monday, 9am in S4) taught by Jakub Bulín.:

 - 🇨🇿 Informace o českých cvičeních Jakuba Bulína najdete zde.